Operations & Maintenance Facility Project

 Q: How will Greenlink prevent noise, vibration and light from the facility from disturbing the surrounding neighborhoods?

 A: Greenlink is required to install a buffer between the site and adjacent residential areas to dampen sound, vibration and light.
 The portion of the site that serves as the buffer will be a greenspace and will not be developed.
+Additionally, berms and walls will be considered as options to further prevent sound, vibration, and light.

 Q: How much of the site will be developed?